Melasma vs. Sun Spots: How to Tell the Difference (and Why It Matters)

 Are melasma and sun spots the same thing?
 While both cause dark patches on the face, they form for different reasons and require different treatment approaches.
 Melasma is triggered by hormones and sun exposure, while sun spots result from prolonged UV damage.

-At Ultimate Male in San Gabriel and West Hollywood, CA, we help patients identify the difference and recommend effective solutions.
+At Ultimate Male in San Gabriel, CA, we help patients identify the difference and recommend effective solutions.
 If you want to know what causes melasma or learn about treatments like a VI peel or PicoSure Pro for sun-damaged skin, call now to schedule a consultation.

 What causes melasma?